 Known For : Sanchi Stupa | The Great Bowl | Ashok Pillar

 A symbol of the vast heritage present throughout the culturally rich India, the Buddhist monuments of Sanchi are one of the oldest stone structures in India.
 Designated a World Heritage site by UNESCO, the Great Stupa was installed in the 3rd century BC by Emperor Ashoka of the Mauryan dynasty.
-The sculptures and monuments present at the site are a fine example of the development of Buddhist art and architecture.
+The sculptures and monuments present at this archaeological site in India are a fine example of the development of Buddhist art and architecture.
 The stupa sits atop a hill in Sanchi, surrounded by lush gardens, providing visitors peace and serenity at this grand tribute to the peaceful religion of Buddhism.

 Best Time : July to March